Streets of Rage 3: Reception

 GamePro commented that the game is little different from previous entries in the series, but praised the new moves and support for the six-button controller.
 The four reviewers of Electronic Gaming Monthly praised the new moves and larger levels, though two of them criticized that the soundtrack was well below Yuzo Koshiro's usual standard.
 Mean Machines Sega said the game had easily outdone the graphics of the first two Streets of Rage games due to the larger sprites, but had failed to significantly advance the gameplay of the series.
 They concluded it to be overall fun and playable, albeit too easy.
 Digital Press gave it 8 out of 10.
 Mega said it was "uninspiring and easy to finish", but later placed the game at #25 in their Top Mega Drive Games of All Time.
 Diehard GameFan praised the gameplay and graphics, but took exception to the localization, saying it "neutered" an otherwise fine title, advising readers to import the Japanese version or pass it up entirely.
 They also were very critical of the music.

+The soundtrack, which was created through a semi-random process, was divisive.
+Mean Machines wrote that it was "terrible".
+In 2018, the Fact editor John Twells wrote: "When you're forced to hear snippets again and again, the atonal shards of algorithmic experimentation can be grating, but listening to the soundtrack as a whole is a different experience altogether: historical, challenging, innovative and artistic ...
+Whether it's art is subject to debate, but it's definitely techno."
+Twells described the soundtrack as Koshiro and Kawashima's "crowning achievement" and recommended it to all electronic music fans, even those uninterested in video games.